njtransit 9 months ago

 Fermented products are already widely sold in stores and restaurants.
 And homemade foodstuffs can already be sold but are subject to the same rules and regulations that govern foods made in commercial facility.
 These rules generally preclude the sale of homemade fermented foodstuffs, because the risk of contamination if the foods are improperly fermented is extremely high and most home kitchens lack the necessary equipment or facilities needed because this is all very expensive compared to consumer equipment.
 This is why there are so few fermented foodstuffs available at farmer's markets in the U.S.; the initial capital outlay puts it out of reach.

-• jajko a day ago
+• jajko 9 months ago

 My wife recently got Kombucha mushroom from a friend, and got into fermenting it herself.
 Its trivial to do, you need to really screw up something for it to go wrong, tons of good bacteria inside.
 She takes some basic precautions like avoiding metal parts (since the drink becomes acidic), otherwise its on autopilot, good bacteria outcompete everything else for resources.